ME-ICA/tedana/docs/usage.rst

 .. _afni_proc.py: https://afni.nimh.nih.gov/pub/dist/doc/program_help/afni_proc.py.html

 Users can also construct their own preprocessing pipeline for ME-EPI data from which to call ``tedana``.
-There are several general principles to consider when constructing ME-EPI processing pipelines for use with ``tedana``:
+There are several general principles to keep in mind when constructing ME-EPI processing pipelines.

+In general, we recommend

+#.
+Performing slice timing correction and motion correction **before** ``tedana``, and
+#.
+Performing distortion correction, spatial normalization, smoothing,
+and any rescaling or filtering **after** ``tedana``.

+Other suggestions follow below.

 #.
 Calculating slice time correction for ME-EPI
 ```````````````````````````````````````````````